Organorhodium chemistry: Classification based on principal oxidation states

 Organometallic rhodium compounds share many characteristics with those of iridium, but less so with cobalt.
-Rhodium can exist in oxidation states of -III to +V, but rhodium(I) and rhodium(III) are the more common.
+Rhodium can exist in oxidation states of −3 to +5, but rhodium(I) and rhodium(III) are the more common.
 Rhodium(I) compounds (d8 configuration) usually occur with square planar or trigonal bipyramidal geometries, while rhodium (III) compounds (d6 configuration) typically have an octahedral geometry.

 Rhodium(0)

 Rhodium(0) complexes are binary carbonyls, the principal examples being tetrarhodium dodecacarbonyl, Rh4(CO)12, and hexadecacarbonylhexarhodium, Rh6(CO)16.
 These compounds are obtained by reductive carbonylation of rhodium(III) salts or Rh2Cl2(CO)4.
 In contrast to the stability of the homologous Co2(CO)8, Rh2(CO)8 is very labile.

 Rhodium(I)

 Rhodium(I) complexes are important homogeneous catalysts.
 Common complexes include bis(triphenylphosphine)rhodium carbonyl chloride, chlorobis(ethylene)rhodium dimer, cyclooctadiene rhodium chloride dimer, chlorobis(cyclooctene)rhodium dimer, dicarbonyl(acetylacetonato)rhodium(I), and rhodium carbonyl chloride.
 Although not formally organometallic, Wilkinson's catalyst (RhCl(PPh3)3), is included in the list of important catalysts.
 The simple olefin complexes chlorobis(ethylene)rhodium dimer, chlorobis(cyclooctene)rhodium dimer, and cyclooctadiene rhodium chloride dimer are often used as sources of "RhCl", exploiting the lability of the alkene ligands or their susceptibility to removal by hydrogenation. (η5-Cp)RhL2 are derived from Rh2Cl2L4 (L = CO, C2H4).